About the Treatment

 Acne is a bane of just about every teenager, but it can last into the adult years, as well.
-Common acne, clinically known as acne vulgaris, can really impact the self-confidence of teens and leave scarring behind if left untreated.
-Dr. Booth has various treatments for acne at Signature Plastic Surgery.
+Common acne, clinically known as acne vulgaris, can really impact the self-confidence of teens and leave scarring behind if left untreated the dermatology providers at Signature Plastic Surgery and Dermatology have various treatments for acne at Signature Plastic Surgery.

 What is acne?